-Since the first time anyone used the term/acronym SEO (search engine optimization), there have been myths attached to most discussions of how to implement it effectively.
-Some of the more common myths are recent additions, some have been around a while, some are truly alive and kicking, and some are zombies that just don't give up the ghost.
+Since the term SEO (for Search Engine Optimization) was coined, many myths have been attached to most discussions of how to implement it effectively.
+Some of the more common myths are recent additions; some have been around a while, some are alive and kicking, and some are zombies that don't give up the ghost.

 Effective SEO takes time and effort and does produce results.
-It's good to know about the myths so you can sidestep them, as they can waste your time and money.
+Knowing about the myths is good so you can sidestep them, as they can waste your time and money.

 According to the Search Engine Journal, this myth hangs around because bad practitioners did bad work, leaving clients no other way to explain the lack of results.
-Actually, it's often those bad practitioners who use this myth to explain away their poor results.
+It's often those bad practitioners who use this myth to explain away their poor results.

-In fact, SEO done right improves a site so that it meets current search algorithms while using specific query strings to increase relevant site traffic, and in turn, revenue.
+SEO done right improves a site to meet current search algorithms while using specific query strings to increase relevant site traffic and, in turn, revenue.

-2) You have to submit your site to Google to appear in search results.
+2) You must submit your site to Google to appear in search results.

 Simply put, this is nonsense.
 The search engine can find your site without you submitting it.
-The bots that crawl the web will find the site and index it in due time.
-You can submit your site using Google Search Console Fetch and Render, but you don't have to in order to show in search results.
-But certainly, never pay somebody to submit your site to Google.
+The bots that crawl the web will find and index the site.
+You can submit your site using Google Search Console, but you don't have to do so manually to appear in search results.

 3) If big, national brands do SEO this way, it must be good.

 Don't copy what the big guys do.
 Find what works for you and be consistent in doing that.

 As the Search Engine Journal puts it: